Classical molding structures

 we first distinguish between Straight and Curved moldings.

-In the straight group there are just two profiles: (1) FILLET, fillet is the term we give to a small, straight member,
+(1) FILLET, fillet is the term we give to a small, straight member,

 (2)FASCIA,